-- Agree on the programme's logical framework and then its associated indicators for tracking progress in early childhood development. - Update routine information systems to include the indicators that capture data relevant to the programme. - Make data available to all stakeholders including families and communities. - Support the use of existing population-level measurements to monitor children's developmental status and home-care practices in target populations. - · Use data to make decisions about programming for nurturing care, thereby ensuring accountability.
+- Agree on the programme's logical framework and then its associated indicators for tracking progress in early childhood development. - Update routine information systems to include the indicators that capture data relevant to the programme. - Make data available to all stakeholders including families and communities. - Support the use of existing population-level measurements to monitor children's developmental status and home-care practices in target populations. - Use data to make decisions about programming that supports caregivers to provide nurturing care, thereby ensuring accountability.